Facilities Available for Use - Nanocellulose Facility

 The purpose of the facility and the program is to:

-- Provide researchers and early adopters of the technology with working quantities of a wide range of forest-based nanomaterials
+- Provide researchers with working quantities of a wide range of forest-based nanomaterials

-- Develop scalable methods to convert wood components into novel, high-performance nanomaterials
+- Develop scalable methods to convert wood components into high-performance nanomaterials

-- Improve methods to isolate and to characterize the various forms of nanocellulose
+- Improve methods to isolate and characterize the various forms of nanocellulose

 - Develop standards for various grades of nanocellulose